laminlabs/lamin-docs/docs/tutorial.md

 :::

-And this is how you load it back into memory.
+Load it into memory:

 ```python
 artifact.load()
 ```

 Typically your artifact is in a cloud storage location.
-To get a local file path to it, call {meth}`~lamindb.Artifact.cache`.
+To get a local file path to it, call {meth}`~lamindb.Artifact.cache`:

 ```python
 artifact.cache()
 ```

 If the data is large, you might not want to cache but stream it via {meth}`~lamindb.Artifact.open`.
-For more on this, see: {doc}`arrays`.
+For more: {doc}`arrays`

 ### Update & delete artifacts